jain-mohit/logincustomcomponent/README.md

 KeychainItemWrapper.h

-    // This is new method added th this wrapper -(void)removeObjectForKey:(NSString *)key;
+    // This is new method added to this wrapper -(void)removeObjectForKey:(NSString *)key;

 KeychainItemWrapper.m